 Never mind the fact that a person should not be considered a Black Belt without completing at least one project and leading a few others—demonstrating their comprehension of the materials learned and command of applying these skills—I was left wondering why the company was investing in the training at all.
 In essence, the company was building inventory for which they had no requirement.
 One of the primary rules of Lean is to not build inventory unless its needed, shouldn’t this rule also apply to investing in building skillsets in people?

 My coaching advice was twofold: Get the existing resources working on projects, and don’t invest in building any more resources unless you have projects for them to immediately work on.
 Ideally, they should work on these projects during training.
 I also suggested that there might be a disconnect within his organization, because it seemed those who would have a demand for the resources actually did not (or perhaps they did not actually buy into the program), even as the considerable supply of capable resources was being built.
 There is danger in “having a logistic in search of a strategy.”

-So, what’s the best way to build capacity and capability in your organization?
+What’s the best way to build organizational capacity and capability?